weaviate/weaviate/README.md

 ### Semantic P2P Questionnaire

 Weaviate communicates to each other node over the `/peers/*` endpoint on the HTTPS P2P network.
-Nodes don't communicate with actual values, but with vector representations of the classes and kinds.
+Nodes don't communicate with actual values, but with vector representations of the classes and keywords.

 ![Semantic Interface](https://raw.githubusercontent.com/creativesoftwarefdn/weaviate/develop/assets/img/arch_semInterface.jpg "Semantic Interface")

 Weaviate uses 300-dimensional [word vector representations](https://en.wikipedia.org/wiki/Word_embedding) that define the context of the request.
-The kinds and the weights of the kinds define the centroid of the vector.
+The keywords and the weights of the keywords define the centroid of the vector.

 An example of creating a vector on Ubuntu can be found in [this repo](https://github.com/creativesoftwarefdn/weaviate-vector-generator).